tuankhoin/toilet-pandemia/README.md

 - Widen player's field of view
 - Make UI more consistent and visible for different window sizes

-And some 'less important' features that were left out included:
+And some 'less important' features that were left out included due to complexity of application:

 - Introducing a 2nd unique weapon, plus a scope mode for each weapon
 - A mini-map that shows collectibles and enemy Karens